-- Drivers turn in a completed extracurricular form by the fifth (5th) day of the new school year. - Drivers are called by seniority. - Field and activity trips are usually assigned one month before the trip date. - Route time (pay hours) missed for trips is deducted. - Drivers will be offered trips on Wednesdays between 10:00 a.m. and 12:00 p.m. - If a bus driver cannot run their assigned trip, return it to the Transportation office and notify the Transportation Coordinator or his/her designee. - The returned trip will be offered to the next driver on the seniority list. - The field trip form must be signed by the school principal. - Field trip forms must be turned in during the same pay period. - Trip miles must be reported on the monthly report for the school bus used.
+- Drivers interested in driving extracurricular/field trips must turn in a completed extracurricular form by the fifth (5th) day of the new school year. - Route time (pay hours) missed for trips is deducted. - Drivers will be offered trips by seniority. - If a bus driver cannot run their assigned trip, return it to the Transportation office and notify the Transportation Director or his/her designee. - The returned trip will be offered to the next driver on the seniority list. - The field trip form must be signed by the school principal or Director of Transportation. - Field trip forms must be turned in during the same pay period. - Trip miles must be reported on the monthly report for the school bus used.